pritam-ajmire/checkpoints/README.md

 **One-click code checkpoints: save, restore, and experiment fearlessly with AI.**

+Perfect for **Cursor**, **VS Code**, and **AI-assisted coding**!
 When working with AI assistants like Copilot, Claude, or ChatGPT, you often try multiple code suggestions rapidly.
 But what happens when an AI-generated change breaks your working code?
 Rolling back through git commits is slow and disruptive.
 You need **instant, hassle-free checkpoints** that let you experiment boldly and restore quickly when things go wrong.

 This extension creates **checkpoints** of your entire project, working independently of git with zero setup required.